The Irish Terrier temperament earned this breed the nickname “Daredevil.”

 If you are uncomfortable doing this yourself, then you should bring him to a professional groomer.
 That’s how important it is.

 The Irish Terrier has a great deal of energy, so exercise is a must.

 A fenced-in yard is ideal so that he can run around and get out all his “zoomies.”

 Failing that, walk him several times a day to keep him both fit and satisfied.

 Because the Irish Terrier temperament makes him so eager to please, he also makes a good performance dog.

-Hyperkeratosis, which is a thickening of the pads of the feet can also be a problem for this breed.
+Hyperkeratosis, which is a thickening of the pads of the feet, can also be a problem for this breed.

-Irish Terrier Puppies for Sale
+Finding Irish Terrier Puppies for Sale

-When in the market for Irish Terrier puppies, one thing you’ll want to know is how much you should expect to spend.
+When you’re in the market for Irish Terrier puppies, one thing you’ll surely want to know is, “how much do Irish Terrier puppies cost?”

-On average, the Irish Terrier price tag runs between $600 and $800.
+On average, you should expect to spend between $600 and $800.